List of Stadium Super Trucks drivers

 The following is a list of drivers who have competed in the Stadium Super Trucks.
 Since the inaugural season in 2013, 133 different drivers have run at least one race in the series.
 The Boost Mobile Super Trucks, SST's Australian championship, saw 14 drivers between their first year in 2020 and last in 2021; both series combine their statistics.

 Founder Robby Gordon, Sheldon Creed, Paul Morris, Matthew Brabham, and Gavin Harlien have won championships.
-Brabham has three, Gordon and Creed have two each, one of Morris' titles came in SST while the other was in the Boost Mobile Super Trucks, and Harlien won in 2022.
+Brabham has three, Gordon and Creed have two each, one of Morris' titles came in SST while the other was in the Boost Mobile Super Trucks, Harlien won in 2022, and most recently Max Gordon in 2025.
 Creed also holds the most race wins in SST history with 39.

 Sara Price and Zoey Edenholm are the only female drivers to compete in SST.